Google Stadia games will cost the same as full-price console titles (even if they're only streamed)

 "In theory, the Stadia version of a game is going to be at the highest-possible quality of innovation and sophistication on the game engine side."

-"Not every developer and publisher is ready to move to subscription yet," he said.
+"Not every developer and publisher is ready to move to subscription yet," he added.

 "Frankly, not every gamer is ready to move to subscription yet.
 So we wanted to give gamers a choice so they could engage in the games they wanted in the way they wanted – and in all cases, without the very high upfront cost of buying a sophisticated device to put under their TV or on their desk."